brndv/zk-regex/README.md

 cargo run --example regex
 ```

-More tests would be added (tests for single regex matching without public character instance, multiple regex matching)
+More tests would be added (tests for single regex matching with empty public character instance, multiple regex matching)

 ### Todo

-There are still two unnecessary constraints(lookups) in the lib.
-The version that removes the constraints is under testing.
+The regex circuit implementation could be based on more regex-definition-friendly regex-dfa transformation lib like [regex-dfa](https://github.com/jneem/regex-dfa).